 Remember that replication copies every change, even if the change resulted from an error or a virus.
 To access data before a change, the replication process must be combined with continuous data protection or another type of technology to create recovery points to roll back to if required.
 That’s one of the benefits of a Disaster Recovery as a Service (DRaaS) solution.

 The DRaaS Option

 DRaaS solutions offer benefits that make them an attractive option for integrating into a DR plan.
 By employing true continuous data protection, a DRaaS solution can offer a recovery point objective (RPO) of a few seconds.
 Applications can be recovered instantly and automatically — sometimes with a service level agreement (SLA) based RTO of minutes.

 DRaaS solutions also use scalable infrastructure, allowing virtual access to assets with little or no hardware and software expenditures.
 This saves on software licenses and hardware.
 Because third parties manage DRaaS solutions, your internal IT resources are freed up for other initiatives.
 DRaaS platforms vary, so research your options to find the one that best meets your needs.

 Celebrate with BaaS and DRaaS

-Use World Backup Day as a time to evaluate how you’re handling data backups and disaster recovery.
+Use World Backup Day to evaluate how you’re handling data backups and disaster recovery.
 Conduct an audit of all your systems and data to ensure you know what you have so you can ensure it’s all protected.
 Identify any gaps in your current data protection processes and technologies.
 Research best practices and the latest DR and backup technologies to see if they could benefit your organization.